Why you should use a Safety Razor for shaving

 A safety razor will provide better, more consistent shaves and will leave your skin in excellent condition every time as a safety razor cuts beard hair directly at the skin's surface.

-If you’re new to safety razor shaving, read this short blog Recommended Safety Razors for Beginners.
+If you’re new to safety razor shaving and want some more recommendations of the best safety razors to start off with, read this short blog Recommended Safety Razors for Beginners, it features three of the best for beginners.

 Written by Brian Mulreany